mborgerson/wiki-export/wiki/Power_Supply.md

 ### Xbox 1.2 to 1.5

-The connector for the 1.2 -&gt; 1.5 Xbox is two columns.
+The connector for the 1.2 to 1.5 Xbox is two columns.
 Pin 1, Column 1 being the top left pin.
 Pin 1, Column 1 being the top right pin.
 The top being the side closest to the back of the Xbox.